-Common and widespread in standing and slow-flowing waters Typically the first species to emerge in lowland areas in spring, this species also breeds commonly in ponds and both blanket and valley bogs in moorland, where the flight season is delayed.
+Common and widespread in standing and slow-flowing waters

+Typically the first species to emerge in lowland areas in spring, this species also breeds commonly in ponds and both blanket and valley bogs in moorland, where the flight season is delayed.
+Over 500 were estimated at Vixen Tor Mire on 9 July 2005.
 Maximum counts at Stover CP of 200+ in 2000, 100+ in 2018 and 106 in 2020.
-Flies from April (earliest 4 April at Stover, although anecdotal evidence of late March at
+There have been counts of over 100 at Bicton Common, Bystock DWT Reserve, Castor Down, Colaton Raleigh Common, Heddon Valley, Lee Moor, Little Bradley Ponds, Meeth Quarry, New Cross Pond, Ottery St Mary, Rackerhayes, Slapton Ley, Smallhanger and Vealand.